pdraughan/AzureOps/README.md

 # AzureOps
-Doing Operation things in Azure
+Doing Operation things in Azure, but easier.
+Thanks PowerShell!